 Node x indicates the place where the path from node a joins the path that corresponds to the diameter.
 The farthest node from a is node b, node c or some other node that is at least as far from node x.
-Thus, this node is always a valid choice for a starting node of a path that corresponds to the diameter.
+Thus, this node is always a valid choice for an endpoint of a path that corresponds to the diameter.

-14.3 Distances between nodes
+14.3 All longest paths